-Area 3-9C - Metal Flask

-Sitting on the floor of this locked cell is a small 8" high black metal flask with a round base and a flute-like top.
+- Area 3-9B Male Human Com1 (EL 1/2): This cell contains a male human farmer (Com1, 2 hp) named Cedric, also blindfolded and bound.
+Cedric also explored the lighthouse a few days ago on a bet.
+He succumbed to the fear effect of the unhallow spell in area 1-1 and fled to the manor.
+There, the gnolls apprehended the hapless human and turned him over to the smugglers as a gift, thinking he was one of their band.
+He's been locked up here for three days.
+If released, he begs to be returned to Fair Haven. - Area 3-9C Metal Flask (EL 10): Sitting on the floor of this locked cell is a small 8" high black metal flask with a round base and a flute-like top.
 A solid brass stopper inscribed with runes seals the flask.
 This item is a magical iron flask that contains a succubus named Cyrilla.
 Lord Gregor was obsessed with devils and demons, and this captured succubus was his prized possession.
 The smugglers found this item in the temple (area 3-12) and Erol guessed at its function.
 Thus he had it stored here while he researches the command word.

 If the stopper is removed, Cyrilla appears and serves the user for one hour if the command word "Sareth'tuel" is spoken.
 Otherwise, she appears on the floor sitting with legs folded, arms crossed and eyes closed, humming.
 She appears to be meditating and wears a full cloak, hood down over her head.
 She appears as a comely female with long brown hair and delicate features.
-Due to the cloak, a successful CL 5 WIS check is required to notice her horns or wings.
+Due to the cloak, a successful Spot check (DC 20) is required to notice her horns or wings.

 Tactics: Her meditation is just a ruse.
-She is actually using her spell-like ability to shape change into a human.
-If allowed, she follows it up with casting charm person, and attempts to pass herself off as a simple human rogue.
-She uses her suggestion spell-like ability to convince the PCs of her intentions and tries to win their trust.
+She is actually using her spell-like ability to polymorph into a human.
+If allowed, she follows it up with casting undetectable alignment, and attempts to pass herself off as a simple human rogue.
+She uses her Bluff skill (or suggestion spell-like ability) to convince the PCs of her intentions and tries to win their trust.
 Her goal is to join the party before attacking from the rear at an opportune time.
-She first uses her death attack and follows it up by attempting to use gate to summon a vrock (with a 30% chance of success).
-If forced into melee, she casts before using her dagger.
+She first uses her death attack and follows it up by attempting to summon a vrock (with a 30% chance of success).
+If forced into melee, she casts true strike before using her dagger.

-If reduced to half her hit points, she runs into the gate to the abyss.
+If reduced to half her hit points, she teleports away to seek a means of returning to the abyss.
 She could return to harass the PCs with sneak attacks, potentially become a recurring villain.